tboulet/Operational-Research/README.md

 This will print the data generation as well as the solution found by the algorithm.

 Algorithms currently implemented are :
-- `pyomo` : formalize the problem under the Pyomo framework and solve it using a MILP solver.
 - `greedy` : a greedy algorithm that places the VMs on the servers in a greedy way, by placing the VM on the server with the most available resources.
 - `random` : a random algorithm that places the VMs on the servers in a random way until it has found a solution.
 - `lp_around` : solve the LP relaxation of the problem, and search randomly around it the valid integer solution.
+- `pyomo` : formalize the problem under the Pyomo framework and solve it using a MILP solver.

 # Algorithms

-### Pyomo

-This is not an algorithm made by myself, but simply an implementation of the problem under the Pyomo framework, which is a Python library for optimization problems.
-This very efficient commercial library gives lower bound on the solution of any algorithms I will certainly implement, and is much faster.

 ### Greedy